 Have you ever thought about making the jump and becoming a professional life coach?

-In this blog post, we’re going to discuss the age-old question of “how much do life coaches charge?”.
+In this blog post, we will discuss the sought-after question, “How much do life coaches charge?”
 Furthermore, we’re going to provide some handy tips and tricks that you can use to set your rate.

 Don’t limit yourself!

 These figures aren’t set in stone.
-A smart way of making more money is to leverage group coaching where you coach several people simultaneously.
-In that way, your clients can benefit from insights from the rest of the group, and as a coach, you’re able to accomplish more and earn more without burning out.
+A smart way to make more money is to leverage group coaching, where you coach several people simultaneously.
+In that way, your clients can benefit from insights from the rest of the group, and as a coach, you can accomplish more and earn more without burning out.

 Your income and number of clients also depend on marketing.
 Nowadays, content is king, and the more time you invest in digital marketing and your LinkedIn network, the more your online and offline reputation grows.